163 Chico Road, Pray MT

 There are three aid stations on the 30K course.
 Each aid station will be stocked with water, Tailwind Nutrition Fuel drink, gels, and various standard trail food.
 Pack your own nutrition if you have specific needs.
 This is a cup-less race so you must bring your own bottle or bladder for water/Tailwind, and we recommend wearing a trail running vest or waist pack to carry your bottles, layers, and snacks.

 Cutoff times are established for the consideration of our volunteers, but they are generous, allowing participants to average 20-minute miles, equivalent to a fast hike, and adjusted for climbing and descending pace.
-See aid station information below for specific cutoff times.

 The course will be well marked with flags, cones, and paint.
 Race volunteers will be at critical junctions to ensure that no one makes a wrong turn.